 So why not sell the car as barely used, saving the new owner some of that tax burden?
-To do that, why not let a tourist from outside the EU--someone who's not usually subject to VAT--buy the car, drive it on vacation, and turn it in to be transfered to a new owner or a rental car company?
-Yes, the government of France allows their car companies to supply cars to tourists tax free.
+To do that, why not let a tourist from outside the EU--someone who's not usually subject to VAT--buy the car, drive it on vacation, and turn it in to be transferred to a new owner or a rental car company?
+Yes, the government of France allows their car companies to supply cars to tourists tax-free.

 Pretty slick way to get around VAT, eh?